Cardiology and techniques to detect cardiac diseases

 and 2 ventricles separated by inter-auricular and inter-ventricular septa.
 It

-has, furthermore, some anatomical particularities:
+has, furthermore, some anatomical particularities:• Right and

 left ventricles that form the muscular caudal portion of the rabbit heart.